 Why do ERPs fail in small companies?

-While small companies are usually multi-taskers, faster in reacting to change and flexible in their daily operations and low on bureaucracy.
-Also it might be the first or second time they have implemented a business management system.
+While small companies are usually multi-taskers, faster in reacting to change and flexible in their daily operations, and low on bureaucracy.
+Also, it might be the first or second time they have implemented a business management system.
 Therefore, in order to have a successful project they either need will to educate themselves really fast on what matters when implementing software.
-Thus they will need a team which helps them onboard easily.
+Thus they will need a team that helps them onboard easily.

 Read More – 4 ERP Failure Stories and How to Not Be One

-Theory is all well and good, but how do you manage inventory in the the real thing?
+The theory is all well and good, but how do you manage inventory in the real thing?